blackbaud/uat-kit/content/walkthroughs/specflow/index.md

 <p class="alert alert-info">Empty table cells are treated as empty strings.
 <br>
 Leaving a cell empty results in an attempt to set the field's value to an empty string.
-To skip setting the field, you must remove the key from the <code>TableRow</code> or set the value to null.
+To skip setting the field, you can remove the key from the <code>TableRow</code> or set the value to null.
 <br>
 <code>if (row.ContainsKey("Country") && row["Country"] == String.Empty) row["Country"] = null;</code>
 <br>
-Empty table cells for a datalist select or validation are skipped and no code edits are necessary.
+Empty table cells for a data list select or validation are skipped and no code edits are necessary.
 </p>

 ## Support Multiple Dialog IDs